-| ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ the trait std::clone::Clone cannot be made into an object
+| ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ the trait `std::clone::Clone` cannot be made into an object

 |

-= note: the trait cannot require that Self : Sized
+= note: the trait cannot require that `Self : Sized`

-This means you can’t use this trait as a trait object in this way.
-If you’re interested in more details on object safety, see Rust RFC 255 at https://github.com/rust-lang/rfcs/blob/master/text/0255-object-safety.md.
+This error means you can’t use this trait as a trait object in this way.
+If you’re interested in more details on object safety, see Rust RFC 255 at https://github.com/rust-lang/rfcs/blob/master/text/0255-object-safety.md/.

 Implementing an Object-Oriented Design Pattern

 The state pattern is an object-oriented design pattern.
-The crux of the pattern is that a value has some internal state, represented by a set of state objects, and the value’s behavior changes based on the internal state.
-The state objects share functionality—in Rust, of course, we use structs and traits rather than objects and inheritance.
-Each state object representing the state is responsible for its own behavior and for governing when it should change into another state.
+The crux of the pattern is that a value has some internal state, which is represented by a set of state objects, and the value’s behavior changes based on the internal state.
+The state objects share functionality: in Rust, of course, we use structs and traits rather than objects and inheritance.
+Each state object is responsible for its own behavior and for governing when it should change into another state.
 The value that holds a state object knows nothing about the different behavior of the states or when to transition between states.

 Using the state pattern means when the business requirements of the program change, we won’t need to change the code of the value holding the state or the code that uses the value.
-We’ll only need to update the code inside one of the state objects to change its rules, or perhaps add more state objects.
+We’ll only need to update the code inside one of the state objects to change its rules or perhaps add more state objects.
 Let’s look at an example of the state design pattern and how to use it in Rust.

-To explore this idea, we’ll implement a blog post workflow in an incremental way.
+We’ll implement a blog post workflow in an incremental way.
 The blog’s final functionality will look like this:

 A blog post starts as an empty draft.

-Once the draft is done, a review of the post is requested.
+When the draft is done, a review of the post is requested.

-Once the post is approved, it gets published.
+When the post is approved, it gets published.

 Only published blog posts return content to print, so unapproved posts can’t accidentally be published.

 Any other changes attempted on a post should have no effect.
-For example, if we try to approve a draft blog post before we’ve requested a review, the post should stay an unpublished draft.
+For example, if we try to approve a draft blog post before we’ve requested a review, the post should remain an unpublished draft.

-Listing 17-11 shows this workflow in code form.
-This is an example usage of the API we’re going to implement in a library crate named blog:
+Listing 17-11 shows this workflow in code form: this is an example usage of the API we’ll implement in a library crate named blog.
+This won’t compile yet because we haven’t implemented the blog crate yet:

-Filename: src/main.rs
+src/main.rs

 extern crate blog;